 - Hit “Business Manager” -> “Shop Locations” -> “Assets”

 - From here head to “all tools” and under manage business, press “shop locations”, then “Stores”

-- You can add the stores manually or use a spreadsheet if there is more than 10 locations.
+- You can add the stores manually or use a spreadsheet if there are more than 10 locations.

 And finally, up your brand safety.